ardanlabs/gotraining/topics/go/language/methods/README.md

 ## Methods

 Methods are functions that are declared with a receiver which binds the method to a type.
-Then the method and can be used to operate on values or pointers of that type.
+Methods and can be used to operate on values or pointers of that type.

 ## Notes

-* Methods are functions that contain a receiver value.
+* Methods are functions that declare a receiver variable.
-* Receivers bind a method to a type and can be value or pointers.
+* Receivers bind a method to a type and can use value or pointer semantics.
-* Methods are called against values and pointers, not packages.
-* Go supports function and method variables.
+* Methods are valid when it is practical or reasonable for a piece of data to expose a capability.

 ## Links